 During the discussion, I didn't hear them talk anything about dollar.
 But some of us on twitter did a little talk of our own, where we mentioned why not use dollar to buy rupee.
 The problem is with rupee and we are supposed to have earned good amount of dollar through tourism, why can't we use it?

 Without taking long term measures the economy diarrhea will never stop, and the current measure is just a radish corked in the bottom, only to build the pressure of outflow after it's been removed.
 We may have to look at agriculture seriously so that we don't land up importing what we could grow at home.
 We should revisit our tourism policy and bring some wise reforms.
-Our daily tariff of $250 scares many potential tourist from coming and spending in our country.
+Our daily tariff of $250 scares many potential tourist from coming and

 Of all the things we pride in so much, hydro power puts me to shame.
 We counted on it to rain rupee on us but the funny export agreements for 30 years with outrageously low tariff would making any difference to our economy during our time.
 By the time we have full ownership the walls of the dam may fall apart and new projects may have to begin again- followed by new agreements.
 Last winter's news of importing power from India shocked me 440 volts full.